IgnacioTejeraPicossi/learning-with-ai/README.md

 - **How it works:**
   - The backend exposes a `/career-coach` endpoint powered by a dedicated prompt and the LLM.
-  - The frontend provides a `CareerCoach.jsx` component with a "Start Coaching" button.
+  - The frontend provides a `CareerCoach.jsx` component with a chat-like interface.
-  - When started, the coach greets the user and begins a multi-step conversation about growth areas, learning goals, and skill-building advice.
+  - Users can start a session, send messages, and receive contextual responses from the AI coach.
+  - The conversation can be reset at any time using the **End Session** button.
 - **Planned enhancements:**
   - Allow users to input their role and learning focus
   - Multi-turn conversations with state/history